Building Efficiency

 Solar_CityHall

-In 2021, the City developed a comprehensive green building ordinance (Ordinance 2021-13) to effectively implement the following Building Efficiency CAP measures at once:
+On October 26, 2022, the City readopted its comprehensive green building regulations (Ordinance No. 2022-13 and Ordinance No. 2022-14).
+These regulations were developed to effectively implement the following Building Efficiency CAP measures:

 • BE-1: Adopt a Residential Energy Efficiency Ordinance